 Paris is known as the City of Lights or the City of Love and is one of the most visited capital in the world.
-As Paris is huge and there is no specific downtown area or city center there are many neighborhoods.
+As Paris is huge and there is no specific downtown area or city center, there are many neighborhoods.
 The neighborhoods of Paris are very unique and known as Arrondissements.
-These Arrondissements are not named but numbered from 1 to 20 and are spiraling out in clockwise in the whole of the city.
+These Arrondissements are not named but numbered from 1 to 20 and spiral out clockwise in the whole of the city.

 Presenting you Where to stay in Paris – Best Hotels in Paris | Paris Hotel Reviews

-THE PARIS RITZ
+THE PARIS RITZ – Best Hotels in Paris

 My husband wanted to make our Valentines week very special.
-When he chose a hotel, it was not hard, the Paris Ritz was an automatic choice.
+When he chose a hotel, it was not hard; the Paris Ritz was an automatic choice.
 Ritz and Paris just go together.
-With its location in the famous Place, Vendôme begins our it is your first hint to how magnificent and special our stay would be.
-As we were escorted inside through the brass incased revolving door, our breath is taken away at the opulence of the lobby.
+With its location in the famous Place, Vendôme begins, or it is your first hint of how magnificent and memorable our stay would be.
+As we were escorted inside through the brass-incased revolving door, our breath was taken away at the opulence of the lobby.

-Our suite had its own fireplace, beautiful décor and gold swan fixtures for everything in the bathroom.
+Our suite had its own fireplace, beautiful décor, and gold swan fixtures for everything in the bathroom.
 Awaiting us was champagne and a Ritz Teddy bear holding a red heart-shaped balloon, the entire bear was made of chocolate and dusted in eatable gold.

 Suggested by Sherrie Fabrizi Allbritten from Travel by a Sherrie Affair.

-KEY FEATURE – Location, View, welcoming staff
+- KEY FEATURE – Location, View, welcoming staff

-NEARBY ATTRACTIONS – Arc de Triomphe, shopping and famous nightlife bars like Lido
+- NEARBY ATTRACTIONS – Arc de Triomphe, shopping and famous nightlife bars like Lido

-HOTEL STYLE – Classic
+- HOTEL STYLE – Classic